 So, when you’re pulling the handle, you’re also lifting the flapper.
 If there is something wrong with the connection between the flapper and the handle, or if the flapper is just damaged and worn out, the flapper will close too quickly after you let go of the handle or it won’t rise enough.

-A damaged flapper may also allow the water to run constantly.
+A damaged flapper may also allow the water to run constantly, the main reason for a toilet keeps running.
 Reposition the rod or the chain to adjust the flapper.
 Depending on what’s needed, give it more or less slack.
 Flush the toilet while watching the tank to see if it worked.

 Clean the Rim